WPManageNinja/wpsocialninja-docs/guide/global-settings/shoppable-by-hashtags-social-feeds-wp-social-ninja.md

 ---
-title: "Shoppable by Hashtags | Social Feeds | WP Social Ninja"
+title: "Shoppable by Hashtags"
 description: ""
 ---

-# Shoppable by Hashtags | Social Feeds | WP Social Ninja
+# Shoppable by Hashtags

 **WP Social Ninja**&nbsp;can find every Instagram photo (using a hashtag, for instance,&nbsp;**#amazing**) with the **Shoppable by Hashtags** &amp; automatically link to the dedicated product page.